anhinga/fluid/AtPartyTalk.md

 We implemented some continuous cellular automata in this architecture and observed some nice visual effects with emerging Turing structures.
-We used the "slightly noisy propagators"i as neurons.
+We used the "slightly noisy propagators" as neurons.
 They simply copy the input to the output most of the time, but occasionally output zero instead.